top of page

 2. Sow seeds

-• Procedure: see step by step sowing instructions.
+• Procedure: see step-by-step sowing instructions.

 • See also the sowing instructions under point 2.

-4. Preparation of the garden soil
+4. Preparing the garden soil

 • Loosen the soil and remove weeds.